Balqeesqasem/401Reading/Class 01.md

      - Modules: - libraries for Node.js.
                 - modules are in one-to-one correspondence.

-     - Package: - one or more modul
+     - Package: - one or more module

      ### In short, all modules are packages, but not all packages are meant to be used as modules.